binhnguyennus/awesome-scalability/README.md

 > "Even if you lose all one day, you can build all over again if you retain your calm!" - Thuan Pham, former CTO of Uber.
 So, keep calm and mind the [availability](#availability) and [stability](#stability) matters!

 #### If you are having a system design interview
 > Look at some [interview notes](#interview) and [real-world architectures with completed diagrams](#architecture) to get a comprehensive view before designing your system on whiteboard.
 You can check some [talks](#talk) of engineers from tech giants to know how they build, scale, and optimize their systems.
-There are some selected [books](#book) for you (most of them are free)!
 Good luck!

 #### If you are building your dream team
 > The goal of scaling team is not growing team size but increasing team output and value.
 You can find out how tech companies reach that goal in various aspects: hiring, management, organization, culture, and communication in the [organization](#organization) section.